Meeds-io/whitepaper/en/2-deeds.md

 | 5: Eshmun | 1 000 000 | Melqart + 32 months | 600 000 | 300 000 | 99 997 | 3 |
 | 6: Kushor | 10 000 000 | Eshmum + 64 months | 6 000 000 | 3 000 000 | 999 998 | 2 |
 | 7: Hammon | 100 000 000 | Kushor + 128 months | 60 000 000 | 30 000 000 | 9 999 999 | 1 |

-A city is a way for the communities to unite and create a larger community.
+A City is a way for the communities to unite and create a larger community.
 And as a consequence, acquire a specific identity associated with that community.
-It is also a way to provide additional value to its users, which would go beyond one community's capabilities or value created through cooperation between the communities.
+It is also a way to provide additional value to its users, which would go beyond one community's capabilities or value created through community cooperation.

-Each city has independent governance and operates as a subDAO.
-The Deed owners of the city can vote to elect a council and establish their own operating rules.
-To increase the city's attractiveness and the value of their Deeds, they can add new services beyond the Hub's essential services and thus shape the city the way they want.
+Each City has independent governance and operates as a subDAO.
+Citizens will elect a council and vote on their own operating rules.
+This decentralized governance allows Cities to evolve independently, develop a custom range of services for their citizens, and increase the value of the Deeds.

-For example, they could add a digital representation of their city, physical counterparts associated with their city (meeting rooms in physical co-working spaces, for instance), food services, vacation services, etc.
+For example, they could add physical counterparts in the real world, such as access to meeting rooms in physical co-working spaces,  catering services, travel services, etc.

-By default (unless the city votes otherwise), passive income from renting out Deeds will be "taxed" by the city (5%) and the association (3%) to encourage productive use.

-The WoM protocol imposes a **tax of 6% on all Deed sales**, redistributed like this :
+## 2.8 Taxes

+**8%** tax will be levied on Deed rental income :

+- **5%** for the City's treasury,
-- 2.5% for the city DAO treasury,
+- **3%** for the Meeds DAO treasury,

+**6%** tax will be levied on Deed sale income :

+- **2.5%** for the City's treasury,
-- 2.5% for the Meeds DAO treasury,
+- **2.5%** for the Meeds DAO treasury,
-- 1% for the original wallet that redeemed the Deed.
+- **1%** for the original wallet that redeemed the Deed.